 Although you can earn the majority of your Bachelor of Liberal Arts degree credits through online courses, four courses (16 credits) must be taken on campus.
+Even if you attend an online-option course on campus, it does not fulfill the on-campus requirement.
+It is considered an online class.

 Here are a few examples of how you might complete the on-campus requirement: